 The lack of a unifying figure, like Arafat, has led to a “complete alienation of the people from leadership,” said Ingrid Jaradat Gassner of the Civic Coalition for Palestinian Rights in Jerusalem.
 Not only don’t they have a person to rally around, there’s no clear sense of a workable exit strategy that will end the cycle that makes life difficult for many Palestinians.

-“People really have no expectation, no hope, no perspective in terms of there being any chance that comes through a political initiative,” Gassner told CNN from her home in Bethlehem.
+“People really have no expectation, no hope, no perspective in terms of their being any chance that comes through a political initiative,” Gassner told CNN from her home in Bethlehem.
 “So what we have is an outburst of frustration.”

-What there is not, however, is any clear organization in the recent efforts to lash out against Israelis – which was unlike, many say, what happened during the second intifada.
+What there is not, however, is any clear organization in the recent efforts to lash out against Israelis – which was unlike, many say, happened during the second intifada.